-My research focuses on questions such as:
+My research considers questions such as:

 My book, Explaining Imagination, was published by Oxford University Press in September 2020.
 It's available free as a PDF download, thanks to a TOME grant from the University of Cincinnati.
 It's also available in hardcopy at the usual places.
 You can find out more about the book--and reactions to it--on this site's Explaining Imagination page.
 I was recently interviewed about my work on the Futurati Podcast.
 Contact: Langland-Hassan at uc dot edu Upcoming and Recent Events: